james2doyle/ohdoylerules.com/content/personal-project/vim-svg.md

 I made a icns version for OSX.
 You can [download it here](http://ohdoylerules.com/content/images/vim.icns).

 You can change the MacVim icon if you want.
 I happen to think this one is a little nicer.

+#### Update 2

+I have found another person who wanted a new vim icon.
+They added it to the fork of [MacVim](https://code.google.com/p/macvim/).
+Here is the [commit from his repo](https://github.com/kaishin/macvim/commit/fedcb4579b68439dba85b9d7fa4b076faac7ebad) with the new icon.